cosmos/cosmos-sdk/store/streaming/file/README.md

 Both meta and data files are prefixed with the length of the data content for consumer to detect completeness of the file, the length is encoded as 8 bytes with big endianness.

-The files are written at abci commit event, by default the error happens don't interuppted consensus state machine, and fsync is not called explicitly, it'll have good performance but have the risk of lossing data in face of system crash.
+The files are written at abci commit event, by default the error happens will be propogated to interuppted consensus state machine, but fsync is not called, it'll have good performance but have the risk of lossing data in face of rare event of system crash.

-There are several parameters in streaming service constructor to configure the behaviors:

-- `stopNodeOnErr`: Call panic when error happens during commit, which will stop the block from commiting succesfully, so when the block is replayed after issue resolved, the process will run again, and data is eventually consistent.
-- `fsync`: Call `file.Sync()` after writing the file data, so we don't lose data in face of system crash.
-- `outputMetadata`: If `false`, don't write the block meta file, only the data file is outputted.

-The default setting is: `stopNodeOnErr=false, fsync=false, outputMetadata=true`, these parameters are not reflected in the configuration system for now, there'll be newly designed plugin and configuration system soon.

 ### Decoding